lionelmace/iks-lab/book/calico.md

-# Controlling traffic with network policies
+# Control traffic with Calico network policies

 Every Kubernetes cluster is set up with a network plug-in called [Calico](https://www.projectcalico.org/).
 Default network policies are set up to secure the public network interface of every worker node in IBM® Cloud Kubernetes Service.